Loading...

 Top reasons for healthcare claim denials

 Claim denials often stem from poor communication between payer and provider systems, with the prior authorization process as a prime example.
-The process requires providers to seek agreement from the payer to cover a service or item before it is administered to the patient—failure to do so results in the claim for that treatment being denied.
+The process requires providers to seek agreement from the payer to cover a service or item before it is administered to the patient.
+Failure to do so results in the claim for that treatment being denied.
 Unfortunately, obtaining prior authorizations is not always straightforward; sometimes, the patient’s treatment must begin before the authorization process is concluded.
 Other times, the authorization only covers certain aspects of the treatment.

 As with any challenge involving digital systems “talking” to one another, authorizations are a great use case for automation.
 Automation can be used to check payer policy changes, alert staff when prior authorization is needed, gather relevant documentation, and review authorization requests for accuracy.
 This significantly reduces the burden on staff and minimizes the risk of claims being submitted without the necessary authorizations in place.

 Experian Health’s Prior Authorizations technology automates authorization inquiries and checks requirements in real time.
 It uses AI to help users find and access the appropriate payer portal to speed up the authorization workflow.
 Users will have confidence that they’re looking at the same account information and policy details as the payer, which means lengthy negotiations can be avoided.
-Staff can also get accurate status updates on pending and denied submissions so they can take appropriate action and maximize reimbursement.
+Staff also get accurate status updates on pending and denied submissions so they can take appropriate action and maximize reimbursement.

-Implementing technology to prevent claim denial reasons
+Implementing technology to prevent claim denials

 AI solutions for reducing claim denials

-AI Advantage™ – Predictive Denials uses AI to identify undocumented payer adjudication rules that result in new denials.
+• AI Advantage – Predictive Denials uses AI to identify undocumented payer adjudication rules that result in new denials.
 It identifies claims with a high likelihood of denial based on an organization’s historical payment data and allows them to intervene before claim submission.

-AI Advantage™ – Denial Triage comes into play if a claim has been denied.
-This component uses advanced algorithms to identify and intelligently segment denials based on potential value so that organizations can focus on resubmissions that impact their bottom line most.
+• AI Advantage – Denial Triage comes into play if a claim has been denied.
+This component uses advanced algorithms to identify and intelligently segment denials based on potential value so that organizations can focus on resubmissions that most impact their bottom line.
 Doing so removes the guesswork, alleviates staff burdens, and eliminates time spent on low-value denials.

 The financial impact of denials and the ROI of technology

+Automation and AI can meaningfully impact the claims metrics that keep revenue cycle leaders awake at night – denial rates and clean claim rates being the top two.
 Patients also want to see improved performance when it comes to reducing denials.
 If healthcare organizations cannot offer a reliable, error-free system, they risk losing patients’ trust and loyalty.
-Providers who can demonstrate a well-managed claims system with swift and accurate results will inspire confidence and improve patient engagement.
+Providers who demonstrate a well-managed claims system with swift and accurate results will inspire confidence and improve patient engagement.

-One solution that has demonstrated real-life ROI optimizing claims processing and reducing denial rates is AI Advantage™.
-In only six months of adopting AI Advantage for claims processing and reducing claims denial, Schneck Medical Center saw denials fall by an average of 4.6% each month.
-In addition, the time needed to correct claims, previously up to 15 minutes, went down to less than five minutes.
+• In only six months of adopting AI Advantage for claims processing and reducing claims denial, Schneck Medical Center saw denials fall by an average of 4.6% each month.
+In addition, the time needed to correct claims dropped from 15 to less than five minutes.

-Another compelling example of the positive impact of technology on healthcare claims management is IU Health’s experience with the all-in-one claim cycle management platform ClaimSource.
+• Another compelling example of the positive impact of technology on healthcare claims management is IU Health’s experience with the all-in-one claim cycle management platform ClaimSource.
 With ClaimSource, IU Health managed the transmission of $632 million in claims in five days and processed $1.1 billion of claims backlog.

-Clients who have implemented Experian Health’s Patient Access Curator have saved over $1 billion in denied claims, significantly boosting their bottom lines.
+• Clients who have implemented Experian Health’s Patient Access Curator have saved over $1 billion in denied claims, significantly boosting their bottom lines.

 Enhancing revenue cycles by addressing claim denial reasons